wavim/assignee/report/report.typ

 directives.

 == Deployment
-For invigilators' reference, the Node.js application is bundled and compiled into a prebuilt binary, by packing in Node.js internals into the single executable.
+For invigilators' reference, the Node.js application is bundled and compiled into prebuilt binaries for all mainstream operating systems, by packing in Node.js internals into a single executable.

 The server would try to host on 0.0.0.0, which is the reserved wildcard address.
 It would then resolve to the client's public broadcast IPv4 address (typically 192.168.x.x), and start Assignee on port 5450 (a number I love personally).
 All